DataDog/integrations-extras/pliant/README.md

 ## Overview

 Pliant.io enhances Datadog notifications with low-code automated workflows, creating a true close-loop-automation solution.
-This can help with troubleshooting, diagnosis and even automated remediation.
+This can help with troubleshooting, diagnosis and automated remediation.

 Larn more at [Pliant][1].